 - Case sensitivity errors in variable and function names

-Logic errors present more subtle challenges because your code runs without obvious error messages, but produces incorrect results.
-These mistakes often stem from misunderstanding how programming constructs work or making incorrect assumptions about program flow.
-Developing the habit of testing code frequently in small increments helps catch logic errors before they compound into larger problems that are harder to diagnose and fix.
+Logic errors are more subtle — your code runs without obvious error messages, but produces incorrect results.
+These often stem from misunderstanding how a programming construct works or making incorrect assumptions about program flow.
+Testing code frequently in small increments is the most reliable way to catch logic errors before they compound into harder-to-diagnose problems.

 Practical Projects to Build Your Skills